Company

 Lindsay is a Senior Member of the Institute of Electrical and Electronics Engineer IEEE and a graduate of Los Alamos Neutron School 2009 as well as the US Small Business Management Leadership Institute, El Paso Texas 2007.

-Lindsay is a Member of Rotary International Socorro, NM.
+Lindsay has been a Member of Rotary International Socorro, NM.

 ————————————————————————————————-